erikamaker/bonecrawl/README.md

 # ABOUT THE AUTHOR

 In 2003, my mom linked me to a .zip file of some text adventures.
 That's all it took.
 Very shy, I spent a lot of my youth on solo adventures that unfolded before me in terminal-green characters across a curved black screen.
 For 20 years, I've dreamed of building my own adventure and, in 2019, I broke ground on the rogue-like realization of its engine.
-Here it is, warts and all!
+Here it is, warts and all.